Have you ever tried large-scale canvas art with your kids?

 Large-Scale Canvas Art with Kids

-- A large stretched canvas (repurpose a thrift store find or an artwork that you don’t like anymore)
+• A large stretched canvas (repurpose a thrift store find or an artwork that you don’t like anymore)

-- White acrylic paint, gesso, or primer
+• White acrylic paint, gesso, or primer

-- Paint brushes
+• Paint brushes

-- Acrylic paints in colors desired (you can use a half-off coupon at a large chain craft store to buy a set)
+• Acrylic paints in colors desired (you can use a half-off coupon at a large chain craft store to buy a set)

 INSTRUCTIONS

-Note :: If using a new stretched canvas, skip down to #3.
+Note: If using a new stretched canvas, skip down to #3.

-- First, clean the painted canvas artwork.
-Dust the it if it needs it, then take a barely damp cloth and gently wipe it down.
+Dust the artwork if it needs it, then take a barely damp cloth and gently wipe it down.
 Let dry.

 3. Paint the newly white, blank canvas with your own new masterpiece.

 We used acrylic paints, which are obviously permanent.
-You can also use tempera paints or similar (BioColors, Activity Paint, etc) if you don’t have acrylic paints or don’t want to deal with permanent paint.
-However, acrylics do work best on canvas and the finished artwork will last longer so if you can, I recommend giving them a try.
+You can also use tempera paints if you don’t have acrylic paints or don’t want to deal with permanent paint.

 Once the first layer is dry, they can add detail by painting over it with wet acrylic paint.